SAT, ACT and PSAT

 About the SAT®

 Considered a reasoning test, the SAT® exam is designed to be a measure of college readiness.
 The exam includes Reading/Writing and Math sections, which are added together for a composite score.
-The SAT® also includes an optional essay which is not factored in the composite score.
 Like the ACT, colleges often use SAT® exam scores as a metric to compare applicants fairly when determining who they will accept.